 How to Stop AnyDesk Access on Desktop

-So, what solutions are available on how to stop AnyDesk access?
+What are the available options on how to stop AnyDesk access?
 There are two general ways for you to terminate remote sessions on your computer, including closing the AnyDesk app and disabling it from opening on startup.

 Terminate an Ongoing AnyDesk Session